 During the program, we work on everything from finding product market fit, defining a target market to getting first validation for the company.
 We are also instrumental in helping companies prepare for fundraising and of course for our investor demo day.

 AngelPad is Thomas Korte and Carine Magescas, a husband-and-wife founder team, who met working at – what else – a Startup back in 2001 in San Francisco.
 Business Insider Profiled them in this article: “Meet Carine Magescas & Thomas Korte, the husband-and-wife team whose early bet on Postmates just led to a $2.65 billion Uber acquisition”

 Carine founded an e-commerce Startup in 2003 after working in Engineering, Strategic Alliances and Marketing at several pre-IPO startups.
 In 2017 she was nominated “Angel Investor of the Year” at TechCrunch’s 10th Annual Crunchies Awards.
+She has continued to invest over the years and is now using tools like Bitcoin Trader as a way to make more money off her investments.
+The tools allow her to make better decisions when it comes to trading and she can also set up automated trading if she wants.
 Apart from tech, Carine also managed to find time to become an accomplished fine art photographer, with gallery representation in the US and Europe.
 She has multiple solo and group exhibitions under her belt – in New York, London and San Francisco.

 Thomas was Google’s first International Product Manager, responsible for all the Google Product Launches in Europe dating back to 2002.
 He spent 7 years at Headquarters and was at the origin of Adwords, Google Maps and Google Shopping.
 He is the author of two patents which are still a crucial part of Google search ranking and ads monetization products.
 Thomas is known for his vision and creative ideas.